Fees* and charges

 - Late payment fee: $4.99

-**The $1.50 weekly account keeping fee is calculated daily and is included in the quoted repayment amount.
+**The $2.15 weekly account keeping fee is calculated daily and is included in the quoted repayment amount.
+The establishment fee of $75 payable on your first repayment date.
 Fees are subject to change, or new fees may be introduced.
 We will notify you by email at least 20 days before any fee change.

 A late payment fee of $4.99 will be charged by Brighte if you miss a repayment.
 Total late fees are capped at $49.90 per calendar year.
 This is equal to 10 missed repayments.